ibarwick/firebird_fdw/README.md

 The name of the Firebird database to connect to.

-`username`

-The Firebird username to connect as (not case-sensitive)

-`password`

-The Firebird user's password

 `updatable`

 a boolean value indicating whether the foreign server as a whole